vkhazin/elasticsearch-courseware/content/chapter-01/OneNodeSetupEx.md

 ```
 sudo service elasticsearch start
 ```
+* We will be using 'curl' to troubleshoot setup and to run our first queries before we install and configure Kibana
 * Give it a moment to finish the initialization and verify it is running:
 ```
 curl localhost:9200